 Lewis Hamilton hints Max Verstappen is envious of his success after collision

+Lewis Hamilton hints Max Verstappen is envious of his success after Brazil collision

-The duo tangled on the seventh lap of Sunday’s Brazilian Grand Prix.
+The duo tangled on the seventh lap of Sunday’s Brazilian Grand Prix with Verstappen receiving a penalty

 Lewis Hamilton hinted he is a collision magnet for Max Verstappen because the Dutch driver is envious of his record-breaking career.